EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 That's because, if you look at the MRS, `x3` doesn't indicate one way or the other if "you" is plural or singular "you", and there aren't any other predications that would constrain things.

 For `x8` we get a constraint between 2 and infinity.
 Looking at the MRS you can see that `x8` has the properties `[ x PERS: 3 NUM: pl IND: + ]` set in the `have_v_1` predication, which indicates plurality.
-I.e. 2 or more:
+I.e. between 2 and infinity:

 ~~~
 x_target_binding constraints: {x8: min=2, max=inf, global=None, required_values=None, pred=udef_q(x8)}